New City (album)

 New City is the eighth album by the band Blood, Sweat & Tears, released by Columbia Records in April 1975.
 It peaked at Number 47 on the Billboard Pop Albums charts.

 New City marks the return to the line-up of lead vocalist David Clayton-Thomas.

 Reception

 Writing for Allmusic, critic Jason Elias wrote the album "It does sound promising, but, in all honesty, New City's fortunes seemed doomed from the start."

+In 1976, bassist Ron McClure's composition “No Show” was nominated for a Grammy Award for Best Arrangement, Instrumental or A Cappella.